The House That Johnny Built

 Eventually, Kyler Murray—like John David Crow and Johnny Manziel before him—went on to win college football’s premier prize.
 Sadly for Aggie fans, Murray transferred to the University of Oklahoma after his 2015 season at A&M. His Heisman Trophy was won as a Sooner.

-Had he remained an Aggie, perhaps there would have been serious consideration to renaming A&M’s palatial football palace to “Kyler Field.”
-Signage changes would have been pretty simple.
+Had he remained an Aggie, perhaps there would have been consideration to rename A&M’s palatial football palace.
+“Kyler Field” has a familiar ring to it, and signage changes would have been pretty simple.

 Today, Kyle Field is the fourth-largest college football stadium in the country, behind Big 10 venues at Michigan, Penn State, and The Ohio State University.
 But in the “arms race” that college football recruiting has become, no site exceeds the grandeur and tradition of the Home of the 12th Man.